ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 # [Controller](#controller)

 Open Manipulator Controller is provided for basic manipulation of OpenManipulator.
+You can control the dynamixel of OpenManipulator and check states of OpenManipulator through [messages](/docs/en/platform/openmanipulator/#message-list) of the controller.

 **NOTE**: This instruction was tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 {: .notice--info}